tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Confidence

+_Recharge 11+:_ This ring is carved from the bone of a slain honey devil.
+When you roll an attack, save, skill check, or other roll that you can fail, add +1 to that roll.

+**Quirk:** Smarmy.

+---

 #### Defense

 _Recharge 6+:_ When you take damage from an attack, prevent 10 of that damage (champion: prevent 20; epic: prevent 40).